rowankohara/rowankohara.github.io/README.md

   - Use the command `quarto preview` to render and preview your changes before pushing them.

 ## Helpful Resources
-This was my firrst attempt creating a website, and I knew nothing of Quarto or HTML.
+This was my first attempt creating a website, and I knew nothing of Quarto or HTML.
 I found these resources to be helpful:
 - [Quarto documentation](https://quarto.org/docs/websites/)
 - [GitHub documentation](https://quarto.org/docs/publishing/github-pages.html)
 - [Thomas Mock's intro](https://rstudio-conf-2022.github.io/get-started-quarto/)